A bunch of you are probably thinking: what do you mean “how to choose the best Airbnb?” Isn’t that common sense?

 - Can you give me specific public transportation / taxi directions to the apartment?
 Can you also provide them in the country’s language?

 - What time are check-in and check-out?
-This is important if you’re arriving or leaving at an odd time, or if you need to leave your luggage for a few extra hours.
+This is important if you’re arriving or leaving at an odd time, or if you need to leave your luggage there for a few extra hours.

 - How many rooms are in the apartment in total?